Gliese 504 b: Mass

-The mass of Gliese 504 b is hard to measure, as it depends on the host star's age, which is poorly known.
-The discoverers adopted an age value 0.16 Gyr and estimated mass as 4.0 M_{Jup}.
-In 2015, other astronomers obtained age value 4.5 Gyr, which corresponds to 20-30 M_{Jup}.
+The mass of Gliese 504 b is uncertain, as it depends on the host star's age, which is poorly known.
+The discoverers adopted an age value 0.16±0.35 Gyr and estimated mass as 4.0±4.5 Jupiter mass.
+In 2015, other astronomers obtained age value 4.5±2.0 Gyr, which corresponds to 20 Jupiter mass.
 In this case, the object is a brown dwarf rather than a planet.

-In 2017, an intermediate age value 2.5 Gyr was published, while in 2018 two ages of 21±2 Myr and 4±1.8 Gyr were published, corresponding to planetary masses of 1.3±0.6 Jupiter mass and 23±10 Jupiter mass respectively.
-Intermediate ages were proposed in 2025, ranging from 400 million to one billion years, which would imply a mass between one and 17 M_{Jup}, still not sufficient to confirm the nature of GJ 504 b.
+In 2017, an intermediate age value 2.5±1.0 Gyr was published, while in 2018 two ages of 21±2 Myr and 4±1.8 Gyr were published, corresponding to planetary masses of 1.3±0.6 Jupiter mass and 23±10 Jupiter mass respectively.
+Intermediate ages were proposed in 2025, ranging from 400 million to one billion years, which would imply a mass between one and 17 Jupiter mass, still not sufficient to confirm the nature of GJ 504 b.
 Measuring the abundance of ammonia in the planet's atmosphere could constrain its mass, current measurements suggest a mass likely within the planetary-mass regime, while the mid-infrared brightness seems to place the object at a higher age and mass.
 Indeed 59 Virginis appear to be older than a few million years, the properties which supported the very low age could also be explained by the engulfment of a planet.
 Ages between 360 million and 2.5 billion years were proposed in another 2025 study.